ganeti/ganeti/doc/design-2.3.rst

-This method will feed the cluster state (for the complete set of node group, or alternative just a subset) to the iallocator plugin (either the specified one, or the default is none is specified), and return the new capacity in the format currently exported by the htools suite and known as the “tiered specs” (see :manpage:`hspace(1)`).
+This method will feed the cluster state (for the complete set of node group, or alternative just a subset) to the iallocator plugin (either the specified one, or the default if none is specified), and return the new capacity in the format currently exported by the htools suite and known as the “tiered specs” (see :manpage:`hspace(1)`).